-If it is necessary for a student to stay home due to illness or other reasons, the student's parent/guardian is to either email the school at attendance.lcms@jcschools.us, call the attendance secretary at 659-3228, or leave a message at 659-3210 to explain the reason for the absence.
+If it is necessary for a student to stay home due to illness or other reasons, the student's parent/guardian is to call the attendance secretary's message center at 659-3260 to explain the reason for the absence.
 This may be done on a 24-hour basis.
-If telephoning or emailing is not possible, the student is to return to school with written notification from the parent/guardian stating the reason for the absence and the days missed from school.
+If telephoning is not possible, the student is to return to school with written notification from the parent/guardian stating the reason for the absence and the days missed from school.